 - ½ teaspoon ground turmeric

 - pinch ground cloves

-- 2 cups unsalted vegetable broth (or more if you want a looser consistency)
+- 2 cups low sodium vegetable broth, or more if you want a looser or thinner consistency

-- 1 cup dried red lentils, picked over and rinsed/drained
+- 1 cup dried red lentils, picked over (remove and discard any rocks, foreign objects and imperfect lentils), rinsed and drained

-- 1 medium sweet potato, peeled and cut into small dice (about 1.5 to 2 cups)
+- 1 medium sweet potato, peeled and cut into small cubes (about 1.5 to 2 cups)

 - 2 tablespoons unsweetened shredded coconut